 Acupuncture

-Treatments can help increase blood circulation to the immediate area and break up old fibrous tissues.
+Traditional acupuncture treatments can help increase blood circulation to the immediate area and break up old fibrous tissues.
 Increased blood and oxygen levels can help the body eventually absorb and dissolve this tissue naturally.
 Sterile, hair-thin acupuncture needles are placed surrounding the scar tissue during a treatment.
 This type of treatment approach is commonly called “circle the dragon”, as the needles circle the scar in an attempt to break down the tissue.

 Along with Acupuncture, TCM has a number of partner modalities that work well on breaking down old scar tissue.
 They encourage circulation and fresh collagen to regenerate.